LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/viewmodels.rst

 .. admonition:: Question

-   ViewModels are views designed to specifically be used in models.
+   **True or False** ViewModels are views designed to specifically be used in models.

 .. ans: False, ViewModels are models designed to be used in views!